pindiespace/plyo-schema-extender/readme.md

 ## Checking for Content Errors

-Some fields in the schema can be flagged when they have valid data, but the data would conflict with other data in the schema.
-For example, if you create an Event, and you indicate a end date *before* a start date, that error will be caught by PLSE, and displayed in the PLSE plugin options.
+Some fields in the schema will be flagged when they have valid data, but the data would conflict with other data already in the schema.
+For example, if you create an Event, and you indicate a end date that is *before* a start date for the event, that error will be caught by PLSE, and displayed in the PLSE plugin options.

 ![image-20211104085538428](assets/docs/image-20211104085538428.png)

-To see these errors:
+**To see these errors:**

-1. Edit a schema in a page or post
-2. Select "save" or "update" button
-3. Navigate to the PLSE in the admin view
+1. Navigate to the PLSE in the admin view
-4. Click on the Config tag
+2. Click on the Config tag

 The error or warning will be listed, along with a link back to the page or post.
 To fix it, go back to the page or post, look for the error, save or update, and reload the PLSE admin screen.